 “There’s plenty of research on gut bacteria.
 We’re quickly learning which roles gut bacteria play and how they interact with each other.
 Researchers want to better understand how these bacteria can affect our overall health.”

 The original paragraph's sentences contained two ideas each.
-That’s a problem.
-Your brain interprets the meaning of a sentence after it's done reading it.
+That’s an obstacle.
+You only fully understand the context of a sentence when you're done reading it.
 So, the longer the sentence, the more details you hold in your head at once.
 That makes understanding already complex points even harder.

 When you keep your language simple, you can get away with making your ideas infinitely complex.